History and visit Street Poissonniers in Paris

 Street Poissonniers belongs to the 18th arrondissement of Paris.
 It lies in the districts of Clignancourt and the Goutte d’Or.
 Very long, it is 1420 m long and 11.7 m wide.
 It opens at 26 Boulevard Barbès and stops at Boulevard Ney.
 It is surrounding pathways of the Gare du Nord and East.

-The street formerly belonged to the municipalities of La Chapelle and Montmartre until recent were absorbed by the city of Paris in 1860.
-Three years later, she was the subject of some transformations.
+The street formerly belonged to the municipalities of La Chapelle and Montmartre until they were absorbed by the city of Paris in 1860.
+Three years later, it underwent some transformations.
 A portion of the southern part was annexed to the Boulevard Barbès.

-She was very animated during the 1800 years with the opening of a famous dance called the Bal du Grand Turk in 1806.
+It was very animated during the 1800s with the opening of a famous dance called the Bal du Grand Turk in 1806.
 It kept its doors open until the 1880s.
 The Lutheran community built in the late 19th century, a school and a temple that can be seen at No. 43 on the street.

 Transfer to Street Poissonniers in Paris